 We have generally considered the accounting treatment of various forms of awards in determining the components of our overall compensation program.
-We have generally sought to grant stocksettled equity awards to executives, which receive Consumer Protection Act, and any official guidance issued thereunder.
+We have generally sought to grant stock-settled equity awards to executives, which receive fixed accounting treatment, as opposed to cash-settled equity awards, which receive variable accounting treatment.
+We intend to continue to evaluate these factors in the future.